 1980: The Aboriginal Development Commission replaces the Aboriginal Land Fund, to promote development, self-management and self-sufficiency.
 Arrernte and Kalkadoon man Charles Perkins, senior bureaucrat and campaigner for Aboriginal rights, is appointed the first chairperson of the 10-member board.
 More on Charles Perkins

-1980: At Nookanbah, the Western Australian government drills for oil near sacred sites.
+1980: At Nookanbah, the Western Australia Government drills for oil near sacred sites.

 1980: Link-Up is founded to help Aboriginal people taken from their families as children reunite with their families.